The Top Forces Driving Digital Alignment

 Driver #3: Work-Life Balance

 The COVID crisis has undoubtedly shown us that being in the office "9 to 5 X 5 days a week" is no longer an essential ingredient to getting the job done.
-The transition to remote work brought the advantages that makes sense to preserve in the post-pandemic period.
+The brought the advantages that makes sense to preserve in the post-pandemic period.
 The time saved by not commuting gives us more opportunities to be with our families, pursue a hobby or reflect.
 Living close to the office is no longer required as we have become a truly mobile society.
-Workers can live in locations that fit their lifestyles best — city, urban, or rural.
+Workers can live in locations that best fit their lifestyles — urban, or rural.
 The choice is up to you now.
 The workforce has proven that the remote-only or hybrid employment models can work effectively given the proper amount of support.
 Convincing specialists that the full-time in-office model now required is futile.
-The recent survey by Microsoft revealed exciting figures:
+The recent report Randstad revealed exciting figures:

 Driver #4: Preserving the Environment

 The world recognizes that the environment is in danger and that pollution cannot continue at the current rate.
 Although COVID is surely a tragic event for people, the reduction in traffic (land, sea, air) yielded a considerable decrease in air pollution.
-Below is a study conducted in Berlin, Germany, during the COVID lockdown.
-These charts clearly show the reduction in NO2 and O3 emissions from the pre-pandemic period (BAU = business as usual) and during the lockdown.
+Below is a study that clearly shows the reduction in air pollutant emissions from the pre-pandemic period and during the lockdown:

 Driver #5: Flexibility in Office, Remote, and Hybrid Models

 Being fully remote may not be a solution for everyone.
 Personal contact and interaction are still critical in doing business with internal and external customers.
-Microsoft reports that half of the remotely working respondents consider a hybrid model the best compromise.
+WFH Research reports that 59.1% of full-time employees work fully on site, 28.2% are in hybrid arrangement, and only 12.7% work fully from home.

 Will the companies be capable of providing a flexible working mode to let specialists choose?
 A virtual workplace is one of the digital alignment tools for achieving such flexibility.
 With the tools to organize sustainable team communication and instant and secure access to all the corporate information, the organization can maintain different working modes simultaneously and let specialists choose.